 The third main kind of construction loan is called a renovation construction loan.
 With a renovation construction loan from a trusted lender, individuals may pack the costs of the entire construction and renovation into the final mortgage.
 The projected value of the house after repairs and renovations will determine the size of the loan.
 These are primarily for individuals looking to purchase a house in need of substantial repairs.
 We often refer to these homes as “fixer-uppers.”

-Construction loans cover a vast array of costs, can apply to numerous house purchase and revamp settings and cater to first-time home builders.
-They are thus an attractive option for your own building project.
-But will a construction loan work for your specific financial and home buying situation?
+Construction loans cover a vast array of costs.
+They can apply to numerous house purchase and revamp needs, and they cater to first-time home builders.
+Thus, they might be an attractive option for your own project.

 Simply put, construction loans work by enabling first-time house builders with adequate credit scores to execute their project plans.
 As always, the relationship between the lender and the borrower is key.
-Communication on the part of the lender, the borrower and the builder—upon whose work the deal hinges—is paramount.
-Construction loans offer incredible benefits for home building projects that otherwise may never have come to come to fruition.
-Lacking an existing relationship with a lender or sufficient capital on hand can otherwise prevent such construction projects.
+Communication on the part of the lender, the borrower and the builder is of paramount importance.

 Tips for Managing Your Finances